Santo Daime: Santo Daime hymns

-The teachings of Santo Daime are transmitted through its hymns which, when sung, are intended to facilitate first-hand experience of the divine.
-Musical accompaniment often includes the unison rhythmic playing of maracas, in strict 4:4, 3:4 or 6:4 time, along with typical folk instruments such as the guitar, accordion and flute.
+The teachings of Santo Daime are transmitted through its hymns, which, when sung, are intended to facilitate a first-hand experience of the divine.
+Musical accompaniment often includes the unison rhythmic playing of maracás, in strict 4:4, 3:4 or 6:4 time, along with typical folk instruments such as the guitar, accordion, and flute.
 The rhythms are "Marcha" (4:4), "Valsa" (3:4), "Mazurca" (6:4), "Marcha e Meia-Valsa" (4:4), "À Capela" (0:0) and some more uncommon like "Valsa e Meia-Valsa" (alternates between 3:4 and 4:4) and songs that change rhythm from À Capela to Marcha.
-Irineu's hymn book contains 133 songs (3 of which have not been published) and chronicles his spiritual journey and evolution from when he began drinking the Daime until his death.
-Through the singing of his hymns, the participant may connect with the spirit, teachings, and experience of Irineu and, in many ways, begin walking the same spiritual path.
+Mestre Irineu's hinário contains 133 hymns (3 of which have not been published) and chronicles his spiritual journey and evolution from when he began drinking the Daime until his death in 1971.
+Through the singing of his hinário, the participant can connect with the spirit, teachings, and experiences of Mestre Irineu and, in many ways, can begin walking the same spiritual path.

-The singing of the hinarios of early and senior members of the church coincides with official dates on the Santo Daime calendar.
-A significant proportion of members of the Santo Daime community also make collections of unique songs that they experience internally in connection with their practice.
+A significant proportion of members of the Santo Daime community also have hinários of their own, or collections of hymns that they have authored through direct, unaltered revelation from the divine.
 The process of experiencing such new songs in this context is referred to as "receiving".
+These are not artistic works that are created, they are spiritual testaments, received directly via divine epiphany.

-Denominational diversification
+Denominational diversification and conflicts

 The death of Mestre Irineu in 1971 resulted in a diversification within the Santo Daime community.
+The resulting schism formalized into fiercely opposed socio-political factions.
+The original orthodox group, Alto Santo, currently led by Peregrina Gomes Serra, operates as a non-expansionist branch restricted strictly to the city of Rio Branco.

-From a global perspective, the most significant of these occurred when Sebastião Mota de Melo, commonly called Padrinho Sebastião ("Godfather Sebastião"), left the original center with a group of his followers, and formed a distinct group known as CEFLURIS (now called ICEFLU).
-Many of Padrinho Sebastião's followers were Brazilians from the country's affluent south or citizens of other South American countries who were interested in Daime because of their experience with middle-class counterculture.
+Conversely, a distinct group known as CEFLURIS (now called ICEFLU) was formed when Sebastião Mota de Melo, commonly called Padrinho Sebastião ("Godfather Sebastião"), left the original center with a group of his followers.
+Many of Padrinho Sebastião's initial followers were Brazilians from the country's affluent south or citizens of other South American countries who were drawn to the Daime due to their background in middle-class counterculture.
+Presently led by Alfredo Gregório de Melo, ICEFLU leveraged this demographic to aggressively expand the doctrine internationally, establishing a presence in at least 43 countries across all inhabited continents.

+The ideological rift between these factions has been characterized by intense political maneuvering and disputes over the symbolic monopoly of the beverage.
+Beginning in 1999, Alto Santo cultivated strategic alliances with the state government of Governor Jorge Viana, successfully shifting the regulatory framework of ayahuasca from the Ministry of Justice into the domain of the Ministry of Culture.
+This political consolidation culminated in September 2006, when the architectural and historical elements of the Alto Santo community were officially recognized as cultural heritage (tombamento) by the state and municipal governments.